On Choosing the Poems and Letter

 The viewpoint throughout is subtly, quite unconsciously, but passionately voyeuristic, and it is the strength of the poem.

-“Dimities” refers to the Lady's petticoats of plain cotton cloth, often white but here referred to as “purple” to indicate the sunset and her royalty; nothing fancy but related to the stars .
+“Dimities” refers to the Lady's petticoats of plain cotton cloth, often white but here referred to as “purple” to suggest the sunset and her royalty; nothing fancy but related to the stars .
 Dickinson reuses the word in a poem dated to 1863, “What soft Cherubic Creatures” (F675A, J401), to describe what she famously criticized as the “Dimity Convictions” of the Amherst's finicky “Gentlewomen.”

 By contrast to Patterson’s approach, Daneen Wardrop reads this poem as an example of what she calls “lace theory,” based on “the tantalizing aesthetic of threadwork,” which the Victorian era manifested in veils.
 Imitating the use of veils and materials of various sheerness and revealing drape, the poet’s poetic diction creates